NSW Energy Savings Scheme

 |2013-14||1 June 2014||N/A||Download||30 October 2013||Download|

-In 2014 and 2015, the NSW Government made a statutory review of the Energy Savings Scheme and proposed reforms.
-The Energy Savings Scheme Statutory Review was completed in June 2015.
+In 2014 and 2015, the NSW Government carried out a Statutory Review of the ESS and consulted on reforms.
+The ESS Statutory Review was completed in June 2015 and reforms to the scheme were introduced in October 2015.

 Under the NSW Electricity Supply Act 1995, the Minister can grant full or partial exemption from ESS liabilities for an industry or activity that is both emissions intensive and trade-exposed.

-Exemptions from the Energy Savings Scheme are intended to ensure that NSW industrial energy users are not at a competitive disadvantage.
+Exemptions from the ESS are intended to ensure that NSW industrial energy users are not at a competitive disadvantage.

 The energy user, such as a smelter, does not have to buy Energy Savings Certificates for the energy used for the exempt activity.

-The Department’s Energy Savings Scheme exemptions process paper outlines the exemption process.
-ESS exemption applications are assessed based on the industry and activity identified by the Australian Government's Clean Energy Regulator.
+The Energy Savings Scheme exemptions process paper (PDF 126kB) outlines the exemption process.
+ESS exemption applications are assessed based on the industry and activity identified by the Australian Government’s Clean Energy Regulator.

-The 2018 ESS Exemptions Order grants current exemptions from the Energy Savings Scheme.
+Amendments to the ESS Exemptions Order 2020 grants current exemptions from the ESS.

-For more information about exemptions from the Energy Savings Scheme, just visit energysavings.scheme [at] planning.nsw.gov.au.
+For more information about exemptions from the ESS, email sustainability [at] environment.nsw.gov.au.